Semistable reduction of modular curves associated with maximal subgroups in prime level: Introduction

 Our method is first to describe stable models for the curves ${\overline{\cal M}} (\Gamma (p), {\cal P})$ associated with the full level-$p$ structure, enhanced by some additional (finite, \'etale, representable) moduli problem~${\cal P}$ over $\Z_p$.
 This is what we do in Section~\ref{X(p)}, essentially following the unpublished~\cite{Edix01}.
 We then take quotients by relevant subgroups of $\GL_2 (\F_p )$, starting with the normalizer of non-split Cartan.
 The fact that we added a level structure $\cal P$ allows us to keep working with a fine moduli space.
 Finally we assume $\cal P$ is Galois with group $G$, and taking the quotient by $G$ yields a stable model for the coarse curve $X_{\mathrm{ns}}^+ (p)$.
 We repeat that process for the split-Cartan curve and the exceptional subgroups.

-We must mention that this approach is not well-suited to deal with cases of level divided by powers $p^r$ of $p$, when $r\geq 2$, because of algebro-geometric reasons recalled in Remark~\ref{higerp^n}.
-In that situation, fortunately, rigid-analytic methods can prove much more efficient, and allowed J.~Weinstein to compute semistable models for $X(p^n )$ for arbitrary $n$ (see~\cite{Wein16}).
-It however seems that those techniques do not provide at the moment the widths of the singularities of the stable models.
+We must mention that this approach is not well-suited to deal with cases of level divisible by powers $p^r$ of $p$, when $r\geq 2$, because of algebro-geometric reasons recalled in Remark~\ref{higerp^n}.
+In that situation, probably, one can apply J.~Weinstein's results (see~\cite{Wein16}).
+It is however not clear to us if those techniques will provide the thicknesses of the singularities of the stable models, and how difficult it would be to find the graphs.

 A last word about stability versus semistability: as for the model of $X_0 (p)$ recalled in Figure~\ref{figureX_0}, our semistable models will actually be stable, for large enough $p$, in many cases but not all.
 The curves $X_{\mathrm{s}}^+ (p)$ and $X_{\mathrm{ns}}^+ (p)$, for any $p$ which is $-1$ mod $4$, are indeed not stable, as explained in Theorems~\ref{NS0+}, \ref{S0+}, and Remark~\ref{seulementsemi}.
 In all cases however it is easy to spot what projective lines need to be contracted in order to obtain a stable model.
 About that issue, see Remark~\ref{level13}.